-Golden baubles, ribbons and decs should be strewn about the room; attached baubles to walls inside empty picture frames, fill a wicker basket, or simply decorate the tray you leave on your ottoman.
+Golden baubles, ribbons and decorations should be strewn about the room; attached baubles to walls inside empty picture frames, fill a wicker basket, or simply decorate the tray you leave on your ottoman.

 Mirrored elements and lights – especially Christmas light ideas and candles – will enhance the gold warmth and sparkle.

 13. Enhance country charm

 In a perfectly decorated country home, you may not wish to pile on the decorations beyond your farmhouse Christmas tree ideas, but a rural living room can still benefit from even a few festive touches.

 Pile your sofa with soft, cozy throws and chunky, knitted cushions.
 Continue this feeling of welcoming warmth with a sumptuous sheepskin rug on the floor, and even a tartan layer on the ottoman, for a gentle nod to Christmas traditions.

-In terms of decorations, think natural, like a rustic wreath of thin boughs, enticing eucalyptus and a twinkling of fairy lights.
+In terms of decorations, think naturals, like a rustic wreath of thin boughs, enticing eucalyptus, and a twinkling of fairy lights.
 A posy of winter berries and a bowl of clementines will finish off the scene.
-For extra old school country points, stud the oranges with fragrance-enhancing cloves.
+For extra old-school country points, stud the oranges with fragrance-enhancing cloves.

 14. Sing the blues

 Not everyone has a living room scheme that may seem ready-made for Christmas, but you could be wrong.

 A blue room provides the perfect backdrop for a classy and stylish Christmas hub.
 Keep your Christmas tree theme to a strict color palette of blues, whites and silvers so as not to introduce clashing.
 Liberally use foliage throughout, and dot with crisp, white details such as delicate snowberries or pretty mistletoe.